Governance - Highlights

 1. Governing Framework

-The Company's charter documents include its Amended and Restated Articles of Incorporation and its Amended and Restated Bylaws, each as may in the future be amended.
+The Company's charter documents include its Articles of Incorporation and its Amended and Restated Bylaws as amended by Amendment No. 1, each as may in the future be amended.
 The Company's Board of Directors (the "Board") has adopted our Code of Conduct and Ethics and various other Company policies, which are subject to amendment but which set forth other governance matters as applicable to the Company and its personnel.
 The Company is also subject to applicable laws of the United States of America and the various states, as well as certain local and foreign jurisdictions in certain cases.
 Additionally, the Company must comply with rules and regulations of various government and quasi-government agencies such as the Securities Exchange Commission and Nasdaq.

 Pursuant to the Company's charter documents, and subject to applicable laws including those relating to actions that must be approved by the shareholders, the Company's Board is charged with managing the business and affairs of the Company and exercising all the Company powers either itself or under its direction.
 With certain exceptions, such committees authorized by the Board may have all the authority of the Board to the extent that the Board so delegates it.
 In accordance with its power to delegate authority, the Company's Board has created certain committees described below, the general powers of which are set forth in Board-approved charter documents or applicable Board resolutions.